 According to the AARP, by the time you reach the age of 65, there is a 50 percent chance that you will require long-term paid care someday.
-If you are worried about the cost of assisted living for yourself or a loved one in the future, long-term care insurance might be the answer.
+If you are worried about the costs of assisted living for yourself or a loved one in the future, long-term care insurance might be the answer.
 Regular health insurance, unfortunately, doesn’t cover long-term care.

 What is Long-Term Care Insurance?

 Long-term care insurance covers many of the costs of a nursing home, assisted living facility, or even in-home care.
 These are expenses that are not covered by Medicare.
 If you do not have long-term care insurance, you will have to eventually pay for it yourself, or the responsibility will fall to one of your loved ones.
 However, if you plan ahead by purchasing long-term care insurance, you will make it less stressful for everyone once you need it.